The Evil Dead Movies Streaming: How To Watch The Horror Franchise Online

 Evil Dead (2013)

 It would take another two decades for the Evil Dead franchise to return to the big screen and in a way that, once again, took things in a new direction.
-The feature-length debut of co-writer and director Fede Alvarez — who was handpicked to helm the project by Raimi, Campbell, and co-producer Rob Tapert — is the first to not include Ash as a main character (something that does not bother me like it may some other fans), but also the first to bring back the earnest tone and brutal violence of the original classic, but to even greater extremes.
+The feature-length debut of co-writer and director Fede Alvarez — who was handpicked to helm the project by Raimi, Campbell, and co-producer Rob Tapert — is the first not to include Ash as a main character (something that does not bother me like it may some other fans), but also the first to bring back the earnest tone and brutal violence of the original classic, but to even greater extremes.

-The film also uniquely reinvents the plot by giving the cast of characters a more important reason to gather at the cabin — recovering addict Mia’s (Jane Levy) rehabilitation process — which leads her friends to assume she is merely going through withdrawals when strange and horrific things begins to happen.
+The film also uniquely reinvents the plot by giving the cast of characters a more important reason to gather at the cabin — recovering addict Mia’s (Jane Levy) rehabilitation process — which leads her friends to assume she is merely going through withdrawals when strange and horrific things begin to happen.
 While it could also count as a reboot or simply another chapter to the saga, 2013’s Evil Dead is widely considered among the best horror remakes ever in the way it pays homage to what made the original films special by cranking everything up several notches.

 Evil Dead Rise first image